Atmospheric-Composition-Analysis-Group/spartan-cloud/docs/source/data_type.rst

 .. _commonality:
 Commonality
 ------------
 All products are presented as CSV files and reported by sites.
 At the beginning of each file, there is a data version and date of update.
-Basic site information (name, location, etc) is provided at the first few columns of the file, followed by the dates of the samples.
-Because some samples applied the `9-day sampling method <>`, some files give the start and end dates of the sample.
+Basic site information (name, location, etc) is provided at the first few columns of the file, followed by the dates of the samples (see section 3.2.1 in `this paper <https://amt.copernicus.org/articles/8/505/2015/>`_ for description of our *9-day sampling method*).
 The reported variables can be identified by either Parameter_Name or Parameter_Code.
 The last few columns provide information on the methodology and quality check.
-A comprehensive list of the methodologies is `here <>`.
+A comprehensive list of the methodologies is :download:`here <files/Sampling_Parameters_Methods_2.3.xlsx>`.

 The following sections give brief introductions and examples of each data type.

-Additional information on the sites can be found on the `Site Info Sheet <>`.
+Additional information on the sites can be found on the :download:`Site Info Sheet <files/Site_details.xlsx>`.

 .. _Speciation:
 PM2.5 & PM10 speciation